-Operational flexibility - Although most new trucks are purchased with a single purpose or application in mind, it is more common for a truck to be reassigned for some periods to other duties which can be very different in terms of locations, load, and trip distance.
+Operational flexibility - Although most trucks are purchased with a single purpose or application in mind, it is more common for a truck to be reassigned for some periods to other duties which can be very different in terms of locations or range.
 Diesel trucks have this flexibility.
 All current ZE trucks have limitations in terms of range and/or refuelling/recharging locations.
 A ZE truck that is purchased as ideal for a certain application within a business may not be so flexible to fill in other roles as needed.